-The advantage of the labelled break/continue is that it allows static multi-level exits without having to use the goto statement and ties control flow to the target control structure rather than an arbitrary point in a program.
-Furthermore, the location of the label at the beginning of the target control structure informs the reader that complex control flow is occurring in the body of the control structure.
-With goto, the label at the end of the control structure fails to convey this important clue early enough to the reader.
-Finally, using an explicit target for the transfer instead of an implicit target allows new nested loop or switch constructs to be added or removed without affecting other constructs.
-The implicit targets of the current break and continue, i.e., the closest enclosing loop or switch, change as certain constructs are added or removed.
+The advantage of the labelled continue/break is allowing static multi-level exits without having to use the goto statement and tying control flow to the target control structure rather than an arbitrary point in a program.
+Furthermore, the location of the label at the beginning of the target control structure informs the reader that complex control-flow is occurring in the body of the control structure.
+With goto, the label is at the end of the control structure, which fails to convey this important clue early enough to the reader.
+Finally, using an explicit target for the transfer instead of an implicit target allows new constructs to be added or removed without affecting existing constructs.
+The implicit targets of the current continue and break, i.e., the closest enclosing loop or switch, change as certain constructs are added or removed.